-Te Whanau Hou Grovetown Lagoon is an exciting project to restore a beautiful wetland for the enjoyment of the people of Marlborough today and for future generations.
-If you are keen there lots of way you can help out..
+Te Whanau Hou Grovetown Lagoon is an exciting project to restore a beautiful wetland for the enjoyment of everyone in Marlborough today and for future generations.
+If you are keen there lots of way you can help out.

 Meeting at the Wairau Rowing Club

-Weed control of smaller plants is very necessary, especially at the times of year when growth can be very rapid.
-New plants can easily be smothered without weeds being controlled in the immediate area, so weed work must be constant so new plants have the best environment after planting.
-With no weeds around them new plants do not have to compete for sunlight and water when they are just becoming established.
+Weed control around smaller plants is essential, especially at the times of year when growth is very rapid.
+Without weeds around them new plants do not have to compete for sunlight and water when they are just becoming established.

 More volunteers are always welcome at the Working Bees, which are held on a regular basis.

-Working Bees start and 9:30am and finish at 12:30, with a tasty sausage and cuppa as a welcome reward.
-Workers enjoy a couple of hours in a beautiful spot, and a range of jobs are available – with full training provided.
+These six weekly Working Bees start at 9:30am and finish at 12:00 noon, with a tasty sausage and cuppa as a welcome reward.
+Workers enjoy a couple of hours in a beautiful spot.A range of jobs are available – with full training provided.

 The Pest Control Team set traps around the Lagoon to catch rats, weasels and other predators of water-fowl.
 By controlling predators we can improve the breeding success of birds

 Join the team which, on a roster, walks the trap-lines every week (not for the squeamish!).
 Help keep records or build new trap boxes.